Don't see an answer to your question here? Email us at: pdtscholarship@nacdl.org.

 - How will I know if I receive a scholarship?

 Applicants will be notified by email at the address provided on their application.
-Award decisions begin about 3 months before a program's scheduled start date and continue on a rolling basis thereafter until all funds are awarded.
+Award decisions begin about 75 days before a program's scheduled start date.
+All efforts will be made to notify applicants about the decision on their application no less than 60 days before a program's start date.

 - May I apply for public defense scholarship funds to more than one program?

 Yes.
-Individuals may apply for multiple programs but must submit an individual application for each program they wish to attend.
+Individuals may apply for multiple programs but must submit an separate application for each program they wish to attend.

 - A group of people from my office would like to apply for funds, can we apply together?